![]() |

 www.medicare.gov/coverage/nutrition-therapy-services

-If you have questions about what Medicare covers, call or visit your local State Health Insurance Assistance Program.
+If you have questions about what Medicare covers, call or visit your local State Health Insurance Assistance Program (Telephone: 1-877-839-2675; Website: www.shiphelp.org).

 for everyone

-- U.S. Department of Housing and Urban Development - There are quite a few links on this site to help learn about healthy habits, including Tips of Stretching Your Fruit and Vegetable Budget, Learn How to Understand and Use the Nutrition Facts Labels, and Create Delicious Recipes for Heart Healthy Eating.
+3. The U.S. Department of Housing and Urban Development.
+There are quite a few links on this site to help learn about healthy habits, including:

-- The National Library of Medicine has recipes show you how to prepare tasty, healthy meals that help you develop a healthy eating pattern.
+4. The National Library of Medicine has recipes to show you how to prepare tasty, healthy meals that help you develop a healthy eating pattern.

 for stakeholders and healthcare providers

-- The National Resource Center on Nutrition and Aging serves to build the capacity of senior nutrition programs funded by the Older Americans Act (OAA) to provide high quality, person-centered services and to assist stakeholders with identifying issues and opportunities to enhance program sustainability and resiliency.
+1. The National Resource Center on Nutrition and Aging serves to build the capacity of senior nutrition programs funded by the Older Americans Act (OAA) to provide high-quality, person-centered services and to assist stakeholders with identifying issues and opportunities to enhance program sustainability and resiliency.

-- The Centers for Disease Control & Prevention provides a Healthy Eating Communications Kit.
-Social media messages and graphics can help encourage your patients and community to take steps to build heart-healthy eating habits.
+3. The Healthy Eating Communications Kit, provided by the Centers for Disease Control & Prevention, provides social media messages and graphics that can help encourage your patients and community to take steps to build heart-healthy eating habits.